Maintenance Mechanic I Certificate

 |HVA 101||Refrigeration Fundamentals||3|

-Prerequisite: Prior or concurrent enrollment in ELT 110 (Introductory Electronics) and MTH 097 (Basic Technical Mathematics) with grades of C or better, or consent of coordinator.
+Prerequisite: MTH 097 (Basic Technical Mathematics) with a grade of C or better, or consent of coordinator.

 |MTH 097||Basic Technical Mathematics1||3|